 The F-4 experienced some problems when used as a spray aircraft.
 On three of the missions, a tank either collapsed or failed, and once a failing tank damaged the underside of the plane's wing and aileron.
 Speculation centered on a venturi suction effect around the tank's spray nozzle as the cause of these failures, but this was never determined.
 On the last F-4 herbicide mission, the number three aircraft in the formation crashed during its spray run.
 Another spray tank failure was immediately suspected, but the aircraft commander later stated that he was sure ground fire had hit him just before he lost control of his F-4.
-Nevertheless, the crash on March 29, 1969, ended the use of the F-4 as a spray plane.35 somewhat more on procedures and tactics than had some of its predecessors, also found that the use of herbicides in South Vietnam was militarily beneficial.
+Nevertheless, the crash on March 29, 1969, ended the use of the F-4 as a spray plane.

+In early 1969, Seventh Air Force conducted an in-depth analysis of the spray program's preceding two years.
+This report, although concentrating somewhat more on procedures and tactics than had some of its predecessors, also found that the use of herbicides in South Vietnam was militarily beneficial.
 The Seventh Air Force analysts concluded that the resources allocated to the mission were being used effectively and that the program was under effective control.
 However, they noted that the "less clearly productive crop destruction program" was being trimmed to keep the detrimental effects of herbicide use to a minimum.
 This was reflected in the proportion of sorties allocated to crop destruction in 1968 and 1969-only about 5%, as compared to 12.5% in 1966 and 1967, and 29.7% in 1965.
 Another observation was that the processing time for herbicide requests was growing shorter with the implementation of changes recommended by the 1968 Herbicide Policy Review Committee.
-The time from the province chief's request to the first Ranch Hand flight was down to two and one half months.36
+The time from the province chief's request to the first Ranch Hand flight was down to two and one half months.